shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 The theoretical argument above demonstrates that if we are at equilibrium, then A-ISMCTS will converge towards an idempotent operator.
 However, we must be _exactly_ at equilibrium.
-If $V$ or $H$ are off by even the tiniest of margins, then the idempotence proof fails, and as the number of MCTS iterations approaches infinity, the visit distribution will collapse to a single point, rather than converge to $P$ as required.
+If $V$ or $H$ are off by even the tiniest of margins, then the idempotence proof fails, and as the number of MCTS iterations approaches infinity, the visit distribution can collapse to a single point, rather than converge to $P$ as required.

 Practically, the number of visits is finite, and so if the networks are close enough, then perhaps the visit distribution will be close enough to $P$ to make everything work in practice.
 However, this is not satisfactory.
 One should